qMaxXen/NBTrackr/FEATURES.md

 ## Default Pinned Image Overlay Features
 - Shows a full replica of Ninjabrain Bot's window.
-- Shows the information messages (e.g. "Detected unusually large errors...").
+- Shows the information messages:
+  - "Detected unusually large errors, you probably mismeasured or your standard deviation is too low."
+  - "You might not be able to nether travel into the stronghold due to portal linking."
+  - "Go left X blocks, or right X blocks, for ~95% certainty after next measurement."
 - Shows the blind information.
 - Shows the "Could not determine" error message.
 - Shows boat states.